Outliers: The Story of Success by Malcom Gladwell(Author)

 When does a traumatic childhood work in someone’s favour?
 How can a disability leave someone better off?
 And do you really want your child to go to the best school he or she can get into?
-David and Goliath draws on the stories of remarkable underdogs, history, science, psychology and on Malcolm Gladwell’s unparalleled ability to make the connections others miss.
+Outliers draws on the stories of remarkable underdogs-the Davids to our Goliaths, history, science, psychology and on Malcolm Gladwell’s unparalleled ability to make the connections others miss.
 It’s a brilliant, illuminating book that overturns conventional thinking about power and advantage.

 Author, journalist, cultural commentator, and intellectual adventurer, Malcolm Gladwell was born in 1963 in England to a Jamaican mother and an English mathematician father.
 He grew up in Canada and graduated with a degree in history from the University of Toronto in 1984.
 From 1987 to 1996, he was a reporter for The Washington Post, first as a science writer and then as New York City bureau chief.
 Since 1996, he has been a staff writer for The New Yorker magazine.